Meet The Team

 I will begin training as a Student Veterinary Nurse with Bridgwater & Taunton college in September 2019, whilst working full-time at Yatton Vets.
-I look forward to learning to a high standard of clinical care, and getting hands-on experience, here at Yatton Vets with Shaun and the team.
+I look forward to learning to a high standard of clinical care, and getting hands-on experience here at Yatton Vets.

 In my spare time I am kept busy with my own menagerie of pets, including 3 dogs, 4 cats, 2 guinea pigs and a tortoise!
 When I’m not out and about with the dogs, I enjoy eating out in restaurants, travelling, cinema nights, getting out with my friends and family, and going to live music gigs.